karsumit94/andrewholsted.github.io/_posts/2012-10-26-Quick-Preview.md

 2. WordPress uses Tiny MCE.
 TinyMCE has it's own keydown function which means the keydown function I set in my plugin wasn't firing when the editor took focus.
 It took a little bit of time to track down why my keydown event wasn't firing and how to correct it.
 Essentially, you have to add the keydown event in the WordPress initialization of tinyMCE.

-Quick-Preview has been active in the directory for a few weeks now.
+[Quick-Preview][2] has been active in the directory for a few weeks now.
 There are 95 downloads as of today which isn't too bad considering I haven't told anyone about it.
 There's one user on the support forum who is having trouble with the plugin not showing a preview at all.
 I've tried my best to duplicate the problem, but everything works fine for me on multiple computers in Chrome, FireFox, and IE. If anyone reading this wants to test it out, please let me know either here or on the support forum if you have problems.
 I'd really like to resolve that issue.

 [1]: http://wordpress.org/extend/plugins/ctrl-s/ "Ctrl-S WordPress Plugin"
+[2]: http://wordpress.org/extend/plugins/quick-preview/ "Quick Preview WordPress Plugin"